High school cross country runners racing — Case Study

 Parker Valby proved that cross-training is not just a “hospital ward” activity for injured athletes.
 It is a legitimate weapon for performance enhancement.

 It amplifies training volume, aids recovery, and keeps legs fresh for the days that matter most.
-The challenge for us coaches isn’t convincing the athletes—it’s convincing the school board to buy us a few Arc Trainers.
+Pair cross-training with a smart strength training protocol and you have a comprehensive approach to durability.
+This kind of long-range planning is exactly what separates good programs from great ones-it’s why your March strategy defines your November championship.
+The challenge for us coaches isn’t convincing the athletes-it’s convincing the school board to buy us a few Arc Trainers.